Barnahus: Child-friendly environment

 The child-friendly environment of Barnahus reduces the level of anxiety of the child which supports the child to tell everything that has happened and to be an active participant in the process.
 That children are supported to tell everything that has happened is especially important because in many cases the child's story is the only or strongest evidence available.

 Common child-friendly environmental factors include establishing Barnahus in house in a residential neighbourhood, such as the Barnahus in Reykjavik, Iceland.
-This is opposed to being established in a courthouse, police station, or even a hospital, which can be intimidating locations for children.
+This is opposed to being established in a courthouse, police station, or hospital, which can be intimidating locations for children.
 It can also lead to the child believing that they have criminal responsibility for what has happened, something their abuser might have told them would happen.
-In the case of going to a hospital, it might increase their fears that their body has been permanently harmed in a way that anyway can see.
+In the case of going to a hospital, it might increase their fears that their body has been permanently harmed.

 In addition to location, Barnahus interiors are designed to maximize the child's comfort with age appropriate toys, pictures and furnishings.
 Rooms are soundproof and the building provides safety and privacy.
 The alleged offender never comes to Barnahus or, if such services are co-located, steps are taken to eliminate the possibility of contact between the alleged offender and victim.